MALNUTRITION AWARENESS WEEKS Check out the 2022 editions

 The role of the parties

-Industry Network FMF – Food for Medical Purposes
+The Medical Nutrition Industry Association MNI (FMF – Food for Medical Purposes)

-The National Board of Health has observer status in ONCA-Denmark.
-Participation is only professional and not of political nature.
+The Danish Health Authority has observer status in ONCA-Denmark.
+Participation is strictly professional and not of political nature.

 The Danish ONCA logo